rahulvenugopal/haveyoumetrahul/public/research/hiring/index.md

 ### Formalities of the internship
 Internship application can be found [here](https://training.nimhans.ac.in/Training/index.jsp).
 There is a fee charged by NIMHANS.
 You may find the details in the previous page.
+Make sure, you apply well in advance so that the start date can be aligned better.
+Only apply for an internship once you clear our selection process.